Hotel De Glace, Quebec City, Canada

 For us, visiting the Ice Hotel was a dream come true.
 Ever since we learned about this incredible place, we knew we had to visit one day.
 Plus, if you’re in the area, it’s easily one of the best things to do in Quebec City in winter.
 So, whether you brave the night for that special story to tell or simply visit for a cold cocktail and to see a unique work of art with your own eyes, the Ice Hotel is one for the Canadian bucket list.

-Stay At This Hotel & Other Things To Do Nearby
+Stay At Family-Friendly Ice Hotels & Other Things To Do Nearby

 Lainio Snow Village, Finland